cdluminate/ProdL/ProdL.md

 ### 6.2.
 Writing a Review for Paper

+The review mainly consists of five parts: (1) paper summary; (2) paper strengths;
+(3) paper weaknesses; (4) preliminary rating and justification; (5) detailed comments (including minor issues of the paper).

+Some aspects on which you can make a comment: Is the paper organization logically fluent?
+Is the survey of related works adequate?
+Is the technical contribution clearly described?
+Is the technical contribution original?
+Is the technical contribution sound?
+Are the experiments scientifically designed?
+Are the experiments sufficient to support the hypothesis or demonstrate the effectivensss?
+Are there enough details for the reader to reproduce this work?
+Can the performance improvement be attributed to the contribution of this paper?
+Be sure to be specific when giving comments on these aspects.

+Of course, the reviwers can make some subjective judgements.
+For instance, is the paper well written?
+Is the paper novel?
+Once you decide to give such subjective comments, please be sure to be specific.
+Namely, you should explain why the paper is (not) well-written (which paragraph / part, due to what?), or explain why this paper lacks novelty (or originality).
+Carelessly saying a paper lacks novelty without providing concrete reasons and evidence is irresponsible and harmful for the research community.

+If you find some errors in the manuscript, such as typo, small mathematical error, missing definition for a symbol, etc. As long as they do not considerably hamper understanding of this paper, they should be considered minor, and do not constitute any reason for lowering the rating.

 ### 6.3.
 Surveying a New Area

 I. Read the latest top conference papers, as well as the highly cited papers in